WIStCart/geodata-processing/README.md

 #### add_folder
 This function is used to add a folder of GeoBlacklight-formatted json files to Solr.
 It works by running the scan function to generate a dictionary of files that are ready to be ingested into Solr and then ingesting the folder.

-#### add_single
-This function is used to add a single GeoBlacklight-formatted json file to Solr.
-It works by creating a temporary folder, adding the single file to that folder, running the add_folder function, and then deleting the temporary folder.

 #### get_files_from_path(path_to_json, criteria)
 This function takes the path that is given, and returns a list of all the files that fit a certain criteria.
 In this script it is used to identify json files in a directory.